-There is an important pitfall to using this approach, however.
-In doing a statistical analysis, even comprehensive data sets do not include the enormous array of information needed to fully describe an individual's work environment.
-As a result, employer-provided health insurance is likely acting as a proxy for a wide variety of desirable, but unobserved, characteristics of a job.
+characteristics of a job.
 That is, "good jobs" provide a package of desirable characteristics including health insurance (which appears in the data) and other characteristics (which do not).
-Hence, the fact that workers are less likely to leave jobs that provide health insurance benefits may tell us nothing more than that people are less likely to leave "good jobs."
+Hence, the fact that workers are less likely to leave jobs that provide health insurance benefits may tell us nothing more than people are less likely to leave "good jobs."

-To deal with this problem, Holtz-Eakin (forthcoming) and Madrian (1992) examined the behavior of married individuals who had employer insurance, and compared job mobility of those whose spouses had insurance to those whose spouses did not have coverage.
-The logic of the test is straightforward: If job-lock is important, an individual whose spouse has health benefits effectively receives "portable insurance" via the spouse's plan; the job mobility of such an individual, therefore, should be unaffected by the loss of his or her own insurance plan.
-In contrast, individuals whose spouses do not have insurance will find themselves locked into their jobs.
+To deal with this problem, Holtz-Eakin [forthcoming] and Madrian [1992] examined the behavior of married individuals who had employer insurance, and compared job mobility of those whose spouses had insurance to those whose spouses did not have coverage.
+The logic of the test is straightforward: If job-lock is important, an individual whose spouse has health benefits effectively receives "portable insurance" via the spouse's plan; the job mobility of such an individual, therefore, should be unaffected by the loss of their own insurance plan.
+In contrast, individuals whose spouses do not have insurance will find themselves locked into their job.

 Figure 2 displays the findings based on this strategy using a format analogous to the type used to derive the statistics shown in Figure 1.
-As panel (A) shows, 13 percent of individuals whose spouses did not have insurance did change jobs.
-Consistent with the notion of job-lock, the 15 percent mobility rate recorded among those whose spouses had insurance is higher than the mobility rate among those who did not have insurance, although the difference is quite small.
+As panel (a) shows, 13 percent of individuals whose spouses did not have insurance did change jobs.
+Consistent with the notion of job-lock, the 15 percent mobility rate recorded among those whose spouses had insurance is higher than the mobility rate among those that did not have insurance, although the difference is quite small.
 Indeed, a statistical test indicates that the rates are indistinguishable.
 Thus, a more refined technique provides no support for the job-lock hypothesis.

 Just as having insurance may be a reflection of holding a good job, a spouse with insurance may reflect a "good spouse," that is, one with skills sufficient to be employed in a job that provides insurance.
 Moreover, simply being married to a skilled spouse may make it easier for an individual to change jobs, as there is less risk involved than when the spouse does not have health insurance and/or good labor market skills.
-If the risk associated with job mobility is inversely related to the extent of a spouse's market skills, the difference in job mobility in Figure 2 reflects both the effects of health insurance and the effects of
+If the risk associated with job mobility is inversely related to the extent of a spouse's market skills, the difference in job-mobility in Figure 2 reflects both the effects of health insurance and the effects of the skills of the spouse.
+However, because the spouse's skills will still be valuable even if the individual is not job-locked, it is possible to disentangle the effect of the spouse's skills from that of the insurance, per se.